Release Me (Eddie Miller song): In popular culture

 In 1994, an instrumental version of the song was adopted as the theme music to British sketch show The Fast Show.
 One sketch also featured a performance of the song by comedian Paul Whitehouse as character Kenny Valentine.

-In 1997 it featured in an Irish advert for Jacob's Cream Cracker's.
+In 1997 it featured in an Irish advert for Jacob's Cream Crackers.

 The Engelbert Humperdinck recording was featured in the episode "Going to Pot" of the 1970s British sitcom The Good Life.

 British journalist and author Peter Hitchens has described Humperdinck's hugely successful version as "the real revolutionary anthem of the Sixties" and "far more influential than Bob Dylan", drawing a comparison between the song's lyrics and the desire of the public to be released from the social conservatism that had prevailed in society until the 1960s.

 The Johnny Adams version of the song was used in the 2009 film Bad Lieutenant: Port of Call New Orleans in a POV shot of iguanas on a coffee table.

 In 2013, the song was recorded by the New Zealand trio Sol3 Mio for their debut album Sol3 Mio.